lmccart/itp-networked-media/README.md

 **Intro to p5.js and canvas**

+0. [Installing forever](http://www.hacksparrow.com/keep-node-js-script-running-after-logging-out-from-shell.html) - The default behavior of Node is to kill the script when you log out of ssh or quit Terminal.
+That's fine for short-term use, but to keep your web site up and persistent, install forever.

 1. [Download p5.js](http://p5js.org/download/).
 The download comes with a copy of p5.js, you can also use a statically hosted version from the [CDN](http://cdnjs.com/libraries/p5.js), more info on that [here](http://p5js.org/get-started/#file-setup).

 2. [Tutorial: Getting started with p5.js](http://p5js.org/get-started/) - Set up your files for editing and viewing.